-Get your Indian fix at Bhoomi restaurant which offers a stylish and refined dining experience, using only the best, freshest ingredients that remain true to a traditional South Indian cooking style.
+Get your Indian fix at Bhoomi Kitchen which offers a stylish and refined dining experience, using only the best, freshest ingredients that remain true to a traditional South Indian cooking style.

 Raising the bar on an ordinary Indian takeaway, expect plenty of authentic dishes including poppadoms with condiments; masala dosa potatoes; vegetable biryani; Keralan lamb; butter chicken with cardamom, chilli, tomato and cream sauce; and rice or naan bread on the side.

 An award-winning Japanese kitchen in the heart of Cheltenham, Kibousushi is sure to keep cravings at bay, with its menu encompassing all the classics from freshly-rolled sushi to hearty ramen bowls.